 You may target a living creature within range with a curative blast of waters.
 The target regains 1d4 hit points.
 If you target an undead or a fiend with this ability, they take holy damage equal to the hit points they would normally gain.
-If you target an unwilling creature, you require a ranged spell attack.
-At the beginning of every round, the caster must succeed on a sigil roll to affect the target again.
+If you target an unwilling creature, you must succeed on a ranged spell attack.
+The sigil pulses at the start of your turn every round, repeating the primary effect.

 Also, so long as the spell is active, a single spell that affects the target while under the sigil’s effects is subject to a dispel effect (as if a dispel magic spell was 1st level).
 The dispel effect requires spending a reaction.